 To tell you the truth, I’m not quite sure of the way either.
 We are both wearing that unbearable swagger that only fits when we’re so intent on proving our familiarity with places past, we over-estimate it.
 His is rumbled while mine is saved by an assertion the new one-way system is the culprit responsible for back-tracks into town.
 Then relief as the hotel façade juts in to view.
 There is no new one-way system.

 I inform our wee one this is the place where her Dad and I got it together proper.
-Where the symphony of getting-to-like-yous was composed.
-He points out all the stations of the courtship: the road we wobbled home drunk, the pub where we held hands, and not forgetting the petrol pumps – the last pit-stop before his exit onto the motorway home.
+Where the symphony of our getting-to-like-yous was composed.
+He points out all the stations of the courtship: the road we wobbled home drunk, the pub where we held hands, not forgetting the petrol pumps – the last pit-stop before his exit onto the motorway home.
 He laughs to himself at the memories of sadness he used to feel on departing.

 “Are you ready to order?”

 I look up directly into the brown eyes of one of those erstwhile fresh faces.
-Long grown out of the school blazer and with at least another foot below her knees and I.. and I… and I…
+Long grown out of the school blazer with at least another foot below her knees and I.. and I… and I…

 Acht, Missus yer a sentimental auld eejit 😉 And I luv ye for it. *pings raisins at the back of your head*

 *ducks* Sorry, tric, it was Birdie.
 Awful violent.
 It’s the running.
 Has her all pumped up.

 Aye, and I was out again this morning.
 You don’t want to mess with a woman on endorphins AND her second coffee. *wipes back of hand over mouth, licking the last nectar like drips of protein shake*